jiali1025/Automatic_Strain_Sensor_Design/README.md

 * 12.pso_ga.py
 * 13.svm_classifier.py

 1.active_learning.py contains the main code used in the active learning loop, including the functions to load the trained SVM , select ensembled decision programs, and calculate the acquisition function during each learning loop.
-It is discussed in paper's Supplementary Information Note S5.
+It is discussed in paper's Supplementary Information Note S4 and Note S6.

 2.analysis.py contains the main code to implement statistical analyses based on Pearson’s coefficient.
-It is discussed in paper's Supplementary Information Note S8.
+It is not used now.

 3.cross_validation.py contains the main code to realize k-fold cross validation during model training process with different evaluation criteria such as MSE and MRE.

-4.data_agumentation.py contains the main code for data augmentation including SMOTE-REG and UIP methods, which is discussed in paper's Supplementary Information Note S7.
+4.data_agumentation.py contains the main code for data augmentation including SMOTE-REG and UIP methods, which is discussed in paper's Supplementary Information Note S9.

 5.feature_labels_setup.py contains the main code to construct the recipe labels.

 6.ga_combination.py contains the main code for GA to select the best decision programs.
-It is discussed in paper's Supplementary Information Note S7.
+It is discussed in paper's Supplementary Information Note S9.

 7.hparam_opt.py contains the main code for hyperparameter optimization of all the models emerged in the paper.

 8.inverse_design.py contains the main code for running inverse strain sensor design.
 By entering the design requests to the prediction model, several feasible fabrication recipes were suggested by this optimizer.
-It is discussed in paper's Supplementary Information Note S9.
+It is discussed in paper's Supplementary Information Note S12-S15.

 9.models.py contains the main code to build the different model classes which could be extracted by different programs inside this project.